-Interest in natural effects rekindled when identification conditions were uncovered that circumvented this limitation, mediation formulas were derived, and the role of natural effects in policy making was made explicit (Pearl, 2001).
-While the identification conditions relied on untestable assumptions, those assumptions were conceptually meaningful and not substantially different from standard requirements of no confounding or no common causes that are made routinely in causal analysis.
+Interest in natural effects rekindled when identification conditions were uncovered which circumvented this limitation, mediation formulas were derived, and the role of natural effects in policy making was made explicit (Pearl, 2001).
+While the identification conditions relied on untestable assumptions, those assumptions were conceptually meaningful, and not substantially different from standard requirements of no confounding or no common causes that are made routinely in causal analysis.2

-These developments, coupled with the capability of expressing and visualizing causal assumptions in graphical forms, have given rise to an explosion of mediation studies that have taken natural effects as the gold standard for analysis (e.g., Albert & Nelson, 2011; Coffman & Zhong, 2012; Hafeman & Schwartz, 2009; Huber, 2012; Imai, Keele, Tingley, & Yamamoto, 2011; Imai, Keele, & Yamamoto, 2010; Jo, Stuart, MacKinnon, & Vinokur, 2011; Joffe, Small, & Hsu, 2007; J. Kaufman, 2010; Mortensen, Diderichsen, Smith, & Andersen, 2009; Petersen, Sinisi, & van der Laan, 2006; Richiardi, Bellocco, & Zugna, 2013; Robins, 2003; Sobel, 2008; Ten Have, Elliott, Joffe, Zanutto, & Datto, 2004; Valeri & VanderWeele, 2013; VanderWeele & Vansteelandt, 2009; Vansteelandt, Bekaert, & Lange, 2012).
-These studies have also adopted the mediation formulas of natural effects as targets for estimation and as benchmarks for sensitivity analysis (Imai, Keele, & Yamamoto, 2010; Sjölander, 2009).
+These developments, coupled with the capability of expressing and visualizing causal assumptions in graphical forms, have given rise to an explosion of mediation papers that have taken natural effects as the gold standards for analysis (e.g., Albert and Nelson, 2011; Coffman and Zhong, 2012; Hafeman and Schwartz, 2009; Huber, 2012; Imai et al., 2010b, 2011b; Jo et al., 2011; Joffe et al., 2007; Kaufman, 2010; Mortensen et al., 2009; Petersen et al., 2006; Richiardi et al., 2013; Robins, 2003; Sobel, 2008; Ten Have et al., 2004; Valeri and VanderWeele, 2013; VanderWeele and Vansteelandt, 2009; Vansteelandt et al., 2012).
+These papers have also adopted the mediation formulas of natural effects as targets for estimation and as benchmarks for sensitivity analysis (Imai et al., 2010b; Sjölander, 2009).

-However, although the identification conditions invoked in current mediation analysis are based on the same formal principles (see Appendix B), the articulation of these conditions in common scientific terms becomes highly varied and unreliable, making it hard for researchers to judge their plausibility in any given application.
-This stems from the difficulty of discerning conditional independencies among counterfactual variables, which must be undertaken by rank-and-file researchers whenever natural effects need be identified (Imai, Keele, & Yamamoto, 2010; Pearl, 2001; Petersen et al., 2006; Robins, 2003; VanderWeele & Vansteelandt, 2009).
-The verification of such independencies, often called strong ignorability, conditional ignorability, or sequential ignorability, presents a formidable judgmental task to most researchers if unaided by structural models (Joffe, Yang, & Feldman, 2010).
+However, although the identification conditions invoked in current mediation analysis are based on the same formal principles (Appendix B),3 the articulation of these conditions in common scientific terms become highly varied and unreliable, making it hard for researchers to judge their plausibility in any given application.
+This stems from the difficulty of discerning conditional independencies among counterfactual variables, which must be undertaken by rank-and-file researchers whenever natural effects need be identified (Imai et al., 2010b; Pearl, 2001; Petersen et al., 2006; Robins, 2003; VanderWeele and Vansteelandt, 2009).
+The verification of such independencies, often called strong ignorability, conditional ignorability, or sequential ignorability, presents a formidable judgmental task to most researchers if unaided by structural models (Joffe et al., 2010).

-Recently, efforts have been made to interpret these conditions in more conceptually meaningful way, so as to enable researchers to judge whether the necessary assumptions are scientifically plausible (Coffman & Zhong, 2012; Imai, Jo, & Stuart, 2011; Imai, Keele, & Tingley, 2010; Muthén, 2011; Richiardi et al., 2013; Valeri & VanderWeele, 2013; VanderWeele, 2009).
+Recently, efforts have been made to interpret these conditions in more conceptually meaningful way, so as to enable researchers to judge whether the necessary assumptions are scientifically plausible (Coffman and Zhong, 2012; Imai et al., 2010a, 2011a; Muthén, 2011; Richiardi et al., 2013; Valeri and VanderWeele, 2013; VanderWeele, 2009).
 Invariably, these efforts strive to replace ignorability vocabulary with notions such as no unmeasured confounders, no unmeasured confounding, as if randomized, effectively randomly assigned, or essentially random, which are clearly more meaningful to empirical researchers.